ovh/docs/pages/platform/public-cloud/delegate_projects/guide.en-sg.md

 ![public-cloud-delegate-projects](images/delegatingproject_ca01.png){.thumbnail}

-### Configuring project contacts

 You can click on the `Edit`{.action} buttons to change the current contacts.
-This will open the **Contact management** section of your Control Panel.
-Follow the instructions in our guide [Managing contacts for your services](https://docs.ovh.com/sg/en/customer/managing-contacts/) to complete this process.
+Follow the instructions in our guide [Changing project contacts](../change_project_contacts/) to complete this process.

 ### Adding contacts and permissions